Sidewalk clock on Jamaica Avenue: History

 The clock likely dates from the early 1900s, though the date of its manufacture is unclear.
 The clock originally had a dial that took up the entire clock face, which measures 3 ft wide.
 It was probably electrified in the 1930s.
 The earliest known photograph of the clock, a city tax photo, dates from 1940.
 The photo shows that the clock's original dials had been replaced with smaller ones, which were surrounded by letters that probably showed the name of a business.
 The exact text of the letters is unknown, as the 1940 tax photo was taken from behind a pillar of the elevated BMT Jamaica Line.

 At one point in the clock's lifetime, the words "Tad's Steaks" were added in neon, but these words were subsequently removed during a restoration.
 Several hundred sidewalk clocks had once existed in New York City, but only seven such clocks remained by the 1980s, including the Jamaica Avenue clock.
 The New York City Landmarks Preservation Commission designated all seven clocks as city landmarks in 1981.
 The Jamaica Avenue clock was also added to the National Register of Historic Places in 1985.
 The clock was restored and moved to its present location at 92-00a Union Hall Street in 1989.

-By the 2020s, the clock had fallen into disrepair; its head was dented and a panel in its pedestal had to be sealed using duct tape.
+By the 2020s, the clock had again fallen into disrepair; its head was dented and a panel in its pedestal had to be sealed using duct tape.
 Local activist Thomas Crater contacted politicians and city government agencies about issues with the clock.
 After nobody claimed ownership of the clock, the Jamaica Center Business Improvement District decided to restore it, receiving $30,000 in funding from the office of New York City councilman Daneek Miller and another $30,000 from the city government.
 Save America's Clocks and the Electric Time Company found that the clock closely resembled a Self-Winding Company design and decided to restore it.
 In 2021, the Electric Time Company restored the clock at its studio in Massachusetts.
 The clock was rededicated in December 2021.